rodeso/lbaw.4nswers/wiki/er.md

  The top 16 users with the most points are shown in a special hall of fame ranking in the website.

- Users can make comments on other peoples' answers.
+ Users can make comments on other peoples' answers, and can search for specific question feeds and users.

  Knowing that the website encourages a fast answer delivery mentality, all the questions' feeds are open only during a predetermined amount of time up to 48 hours maximum, selected by the poster.